 CO2: The Best Natural Muscle Relaxant

 Carbon dioxide (CO2) is most likely the best natural muscle relaxant since it also provides O2 for the muscles and other body cells.
+I have seen the powerful effects of breathing exercises on hundreds of my students.
+They posture, gait, and many other lifestyle factors change.
 When people have normal breathing parameters during their basal or automatic breathing, they effortlessly maintain correct posture with a straight spine.
 It is easy for them to have diaphragmatic (vs. chest) breathing 24/7.
 There are no signs of stress in their gait.

 What happens with muscles and posture in modern people?

 Since ordinary modern people, breathe about twice more than the medical norm, they suffer from the effects of chronic hyperventilation.
 One of them is cellular CO2 deficiency (hypocapnia), which makes muscle cells tense and irritable since CO2 is a muscle relaxant.

 Physiological science accumulated evidence of the adverse effects of low carbon dioxide levels on muscle cells.
 In his research review paper, "Physiological effects of hyperventilation" Dr. Brown from the Department of Physiology at the University of Kansas Medical Center (USA) analyzed almost 300 professional studies.
 He stated, “Studies designed to determine the effects produced by hyperventilation on nerve and muscle have been consistent in their finding on increased irritability” (Brown, 1953).
 Muscles cells become irritated or abnormally sensitive and predisposed to spasms and twitching.